-Required Courses (36 Units) Units
+Required Cours ses (36 Units) Units

 CHE-1A General Chemistry I 5

 CHE-1B General Chemistry II 5

 CHE-12A Organic Chemistry I 5

 CHE-12B Organic Chemistry II 5

 PHY-4A Mechanics 4

 PHY-4B Electricity and Magnetism 4

 MAT-1A Calculus I 4

 MAT-1B Calculus II 4

-Courses may also be used to fulfill general education requirements for the IGETC for STEM pattern, please confer with a counselor.
+\Courses may also be used to fulfill general education requirements for the IGETC for STEM pattern, please confer with a counselor.

 The Associate in Science in Chemistry for Transfer degree will be awarded upon completion of 60 semester CSU-transferable units including the above major requirements and the Intersegmental General Education Transfer Curriculum (IGETC) for STEM pattern with a minimum grade point average of 2.0.
-All courses in the major must be completed with a grade of "C" or better.
+All courses in the major must be completed with a grade of "C" or better or a "P" if taken as Pass/NoPass.